satendra2712/terraform-provider-azurerm/website/docs/r/hdinsight_storm_cluster.html.markdown

 A `storage_account` block supports the following:

-* `is_default` - (Required) Is this the Default Storage Account for the HDInsight Spark Cluster?
+* `is_default` - (Required) Is this the Default Storage Account for the HDInsight Storm Cluster?
 Changing this forces a new resource to be created.

 -> **NOTE:** One of the `storage_account` blocks must be marked as the default.